agco/agco-json-api-profiles/public/profile.md

 ```

 #### Buckets
-The terms aggregation is a bucketing aggregation.

 Bucket aggregations define criteria for ‘buckets’ (think of them as ‘groups’) and documents 'fall' into relevant buckets.
 A bucket therefore contains a document set

+The example ( Get count of dealers per zip code ) at the start of the [Aggregations section](#aggregations) uses a terms aggregation, which is a common type of bucket aggregation.

 ##### Nesting
 ```